The feeling of achieving a goal is great! But sometimes the feeling of working to improve, getting better, and trying new things is even greater.

 Teach something they know

-You know how excited kids get when they learn something new?
+Do you know how excited children get when they learn something new?
 You can encourage them to use that energy to teach someone else.

 Help your child notice opportunities to share their knowledge and watch their confidence and compassion soar.
 According to Cheri Sterman, the director of education at Crayola, when students are the teachers, they develop “deeper understanding and leadership-skill building.”

 One way your child can teach is through modeling.
-They can demonstrate how to do the math problem, tie a shoe, or read the instructions for a younger sibling or a friend.
+They can demonstrate how to do the math problem, tie a shoe, or read the instructions to a younger sibling or a friend.

 You can say, “You’ve been able to fit the blocks in the box before.
 Can you show your little sister how you did it?”